nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 To list the friends within a specific group, use `list n/GROUP_NAME`.
 See [List Command](#listing-all-persons--list) for more details.

 ### Friend Panel
-The centre panel shows the currently listed friends in the application.
+The center panel shows the currently listed friends in the application.
 Commands such as `list`, `find`, `add`, `clear`, `delete` will change the listed friends.
 See [Features](#features) for more details.

 ### Details Panel
 The right panel of FriendDex is a multi-purpose details panel.
-It displays upcoming events by default, and can be toggled to display different information.
+It displays upcoming events by default and can be toggled to display different information.
 The available dashboards are detailed below.

 #### Upcoming Events